-TwinLens is a free, browser-based image comparison tool with a minimalist design that uses your full screen for comparison — no sidebars, no clutter, nothing to install.
-This guide walks you through every step, from loading your first image to sharing a permanent link with a colleague.
+TwinLens is a free, browser-based image and video comparison tool with a minimalist design that uses your full screen for comparison — no sidebars, no clutter, nothing to install.
+This guide walks you through every step, from loading your first image or video to sharing a permanent link with a colleague.

 Step 1 — Open the tool